 What space do you currently fill?

-Stepping back and analyzing your current space provides you with the facts needed for planning.
-It does this by answering some basic questions regarding:
+Stepping back and analyzing your current space provides you with a foundation needed for planning.

 - Who are your customers and where are they?